Small-data global existence of solutions for the Pitaevskii model of superfluidity

 The first of these terms is bounded as

-using the Poincar\'e inequality and the GN inequality.
-We also applied Young's inequality to extract out dissipative terms in the last step.
+using the Poincar\'e and GN interpolation inequalities.
+We have also applied Young's inequality to extract out dissipative terms in the last step.
 We again use $\kappa$ to denote a small number whose value shall be fixed later on, and $C_{\kappa}$ is a constant whose value depends on $\kappa$ and the system parameters.
 Similarly, for the second term on the RHS of ~\eqref{schrodinger equation higher order third step}, we have

-Finally, we apply the Sobolev embedding and Poincar\'e inequality to bound $I_7$.
+Finally, we apply the Sobolev embedding and Poincar\'e inequalities to bound $I_7$.
 This leads to